-- Your marriage. - The birth or adoption of a child.
+- u Your marriage. - u The birth or adoption of a child.

-In either case, your new coverage will become effective on the date of the event, provided you return your completed enrollment form within 31 days of the event...
+In either case, your new coverage will become effective on the date of the event, provided you return your completed enrollment form within 31 days of the event.

 In either case, your new coverage will become effective the first of the month following the date you complete and return your enrollment form, provided you do so within 31 days of the event.